Livy: Life

 Livy probably went to Rome in the 30s BC, and it is likely that he spent a large amount of time in the city after this, although it may not have been his primary home.
 During his time in Rome, he was never a senator nor held a government position.
 His writings contain elementary mistakes on military matters, indicating that he probably never served in the Roman army.
 However, he was educated in philosophy and rhetoric.
 It seems that Livy had the financial resources and means to live an independent life, though the origin of that wealth is unknown.
 He devoted a large part of his life to his writings, which he was able to do because of his financial freedom.

 Livy was known to give recitations to small audiences, but he was not heard of to engage in declamation, then a common pastime.
 He was familiar with the emperor Augustus and the imperial family.
 Augustus was considered by later Romans to have been the greatest Roman emperor, benefiting Livy's reputation long after his death.
 Suetonius described how Livy encouraged the future emperor Claudius, who was born in 10 BC, to write historiographical works during his childhood.

 Livy's most famous work was his history of Rome.
 In it he narrates a complete history of the city of Rome, from its foundation to the death of Augustus.
 Because he was writing under the reign of Augustus, Livy's history emphasizes the great triumphs of Rome.
 He wrote his history with embellished accounts of Roman heroism in order to promote the new type of government implemented by Augustus when he became emperor.
-In Livy's preface to his history, he said that he did not care whether his personal fame remained in darkness, as long as his work helped to "preserve the memory of the deeds of the world’s preeminent nation."
+In the preface to his history Livy wrote that he did not care whether his personal fame remained in darkness, as long as his work helped to "preserve the memory of the deeds of the world’s preeminent nation."
 Because Livy was mostly writing about events that had occurred hundreds of years earlier, the historical value of his work was questionable, although many Romans came to believe his account to be true.

 Livy was married and had at least one daughter and one son.
 He also produced other works, including an essay in the form of a letter to his son, and numerous dialogues, most likely modelled on similar works by Cicero.
+One of his sons wrote a book on geography and a daughter married Lucius Magius, a rhetorician.

 Titus Livius died at his home city of Patavium in AD 17.
+The tombstone of Livy and his wife might have been found in Padua.